EricDarve/me343-cme216-winter-2021/index.md

 *Module 5 and 6*

-_Automatic differentiation, Physics informed learning using ADCME, inverse modeling_
+_Automatic differentiation, physics informed learning using ADCME, inverse modeling_

 The slides are assembled into two PDF files.
 Each lecture video covers one section in one of these PDF files.